 To meet the requirements of the UK Modern Slavery Act 2015, we produce a separate annual statement on modern slavery

-The UN SDGs are critical to sustainability at BESTSELLER as they are the global blueprint for a better and more sustainable future for all.
+The UN SDGs are critical to sustainability at BESTSELLER.
 We believe our sustainability efforts should consider all 17 SDGs, however, for the fashion industry, some are more pertinent than others.

 We acknowledge that there are issues which we cannot solve on our own, and we believe that collaboration is key to finding solutions and making lasting changes.